Updated July 2017

 OK, but so what?

-Well, see, anyone who chooses to travel in ORC-defined vehicle has the exact same right to the road as anyone else.
+Well, see, anyone who chooses to travel in road-legal vehicle, as defined by the ORC, has the exact same right to the road as anyone else.
 Period.
-Regardless of their vehicle's size or speed, they all can claim the most fundamental of all transportation-related rights: the right of way.
-In legalese, this is defined as:
+Size and speed are irrelevant to the question of who can claim the most fundamental of all transportation-related rights: the right of way.
+In legalese, right of way is defined as:

 “The right of a vehicle…to proceed uninterruptedly in a lawful manner in the direction in which it…is moving in preference to another vehicle…approaching from a different direction into its…path.”—Ohio Revised Code 4511.01

 Translated, via analogy: Imagine yourself at a public water fountain.
-As long as you’re using it legally (not, say, poisoning the water supply), no one is allowed to, say, tackle you in order to take their turn.
+As long as you’re using it legally (not, say, poisoning the water supply), no one is allowed to tackle you in order to take their turn.
 Everyone must stand in line to wait until you’re done, regardless of how long it takes.
-Similarly, use of public roads is a case of first come, first served.
+They may have strong feelings about that, but regardless, assault is a no-no. Similarly, use of public roads is a case of first come, first served—which has some pretty radical implications for cyclists:

 We cannot “impede traffic”.

-As ruled by the State of Ohio Court of Appeals in State v Selz, requiring cyclists to travel at the speed of motor vehicle traffic would effectively ban them from public roadways, something the law surely does not intend.
-Precedent in Ohio is now clear that travelers can’t be expected to go faster than the inherent speed of the vehicle they’ve chosen—and just as farm equipment can’t be expected to maintain a speed of 55mph, bicycles can’t be expected to maintain a consistent 25mph.
-The notion of cyclists impeding traffic is nonsensical; we are traffic.
+The State of Ohio Court of Appeals ruled in State v Selz that requiring cyclists to travel at the speed of motor vehicle traffic would effectively ban them from public roadways, which is not what the law intends.
+This ruling is important because it affirms the idea that cyclists impeding traffic is nonsensical; we are traffic!
+Vehicle operators can’t be expected to maintain speeds faster than the inherent speed of the vehicle in/on which they’ve chosen to travel.
+And just as farm equipment can’t be expected to maintain a speed of 55mph, bicycles can’t be expected to maintain a consistent 25mph.

 We do not have to “share the road”.